|

 The territory which is now Jordan was part of the Ottoman province of Syria before

-the First World War.
-It had never been a separate political unit and its people considered
+World War I. It had never been a separate political unit and its people considered

-themselves to be Syrian or Palestinian Arabs.
+themselves to be Syrian Arabs.
 During the war the British and French

 promised independence to the Arab subjects of the Ottomans if they supported the Allies,